zeroknowledgediscovery/zedwiki/development/Cynet Improvment.md

 because it get overwritten (on around line 1844-1847 of cynet.py) anyway.

 ### *\[Bug\]* petrubation_parallel vs perturbation
-We have a function peturbation_parallel in the cynet class, which is a typo.
+We have a function called `peturbation_parallel` in the cynet class, which is a typo.

 ### *\[Improvement\]* Automated RUNLEN and FLEX_TAIL_LEN from dates
 Yi wrote two little pieces of code so that when `RUNLEN` and `FLEX_TAIL_LEN` in the `config.yaml` are given as -1,